SEAFOOD FUTURE

 All of Clover Leaf’s tuna products on the shelf today are dolphin friendly and the labels on our products proudly show the “dolphin friendly” symbol.

-Dolphin Safe and Dolphin Friendly Safe are used interchangeably, and mean that:
+Dolphin Safe and Dolphin Friendly are used interchangeably, and mean that:

 • Drift nets are not used.